jordienr/zenblog/todo/postmvp.md

 - [] Grace period for expired subscriptions
 - [] Auto generate abstract with AI
 - [] Auto generate promotional tweet for a post with AI.
 With a short description of what the post is about.
+- [] "New blogs" page in zenblog.com that links to new blogs.
+Good for SEO.
+- [] "New posts" page in zenblog.com that links to new posts.
+Good for SEO.

 ## Teams

-- [] When a user logs in, a team is created for them.
-- [] Billing is per team.
-- [] Blogs are owned by a team.
+- Maybe blogs themselves can be the teams?
+You invite people to join your blog and they can create posts in your blog.

 ## Blog themes